-Knowledge of the past history of rootworm injury also can be useful in determining the need for treatment.
+To prioritize early planting of at-risk fields, knowledge of the history of rootworm injury can be useful in determining an at-risk field.
 If injury has ever occurred in a field, it will likely occur in other years.
 Keep field records on the extent of pod and peg injury noticed at harvest time.
 Pay particular attention to fields with higher levels of organic matter and clay.
 Rootworms have a higher survival rate in those soils due to higher moisture holding capacity, and injury will typically be more severe than in "light" soils.
-Use the "Peanut Rootworm Advisory" (VCE Publication 444-351) to aid you in deciding which fields need insecticide treatment.